 Promotion of DE&I

 Our group is building a sound corporate culture and a strong management structure by pursuing a system that enhances the job satisfaction of each employee, while at the same time by ensuring the quantitative and qualitative appropriateness of human resources.
 We aim to create a work environment that is receptive to diverse talents and values, deepens relationships of mutual trust and that allows each employee to perform to the best of his/her ability.
-We will continue to expand the diverse career paths and work options, and will implement talent measures that will enable us to take advantage of the diversity of employees in organizational decision-making for a rapidly changing market, such as by promoting an introduction of a new personnel evaluation system.
+We will continue to expand the diverse career paths and work options, and will implement talent measures that will enable us to take advantage of the diversity of employees in organizational decision-making for a rapidly changing market.

 Empowerment of Women